folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 V,W \bnfis & {a,b} \sbnfbar  x,y,z \sbnfbar  v, v' \sbnfbar {\abs{x}{P}}
 \end{align*}
 \end{figure}

-But to write more interesting examples we have also added some operations on integers and booleans as builtins.
+-->

+We also need values in our language.
+To write more interesting examples we extend the types of values that can be used from references, booleans and functions to also include integers, strings, and basic integer and logic operators.

 ```haskell
 data Value